DIGITbrain/digitbrain.github.io/CONTRIBUTING.md

 ## Maintainer Notes

+- The latest OpenAPI spec is fetched nightly by a GitHub action
+  - Annotations on the action will warn when new fields are being added
 - A release will trigger the GitHub workflow to publish the site
 - Pull requests will only trigger the linting action
 - Commits to main will trigger the generate action, which may auto-commit